ifmeo-hamburg/messfern/messfern_cb/_build/html/_sources/exercise/exercise-python.md

 - Click "commit"
 - Click "Sync changes"

-Committing your repository is how you submit the assignment.
+Committing your repository is how you submit the exercise.